-Virtual classes will be held online using a combination of synchronous (live/real-time) instructor led sessions which are supplemented with asynchronous (everyone works separately) activities.
-You are required to attend all synchronous sessions as they will be a part of the contact hours necessary for the PMI development units.
-The synchronous sessions will take place from 9-11am and 1-3pm each day of your module.
-Outside of those times you will have independent work to complete as part of the module work.
-This time is required also to uphold the necessary contact hours.
+Virtual classes will be held online using a combination of synchronous (live/real-time) instructor-led sessions, supplemented with asynchronous (everyone works separately) activities.
+Online attendance is mandatory and you are required to attend all synchronous sessions as they will be part of the contact hours necessary for the Project Management Institute (PMI) development units.
+The synchronous sessions will take place from 9 am-12 pm and 1-4 pm each day of your module.
+In order to claim the contact hours necessary for PMI, grading is applied as part of the mandatory attendance requirement.

-Registration will open for fall courses July 14th, 2020.
+Registration for fall courses will open on July 14, 2020.

-If further clarification is required, please contact our program office email@example.com
+If you need further clarification, please contact our program office at email@example.com.

 Projects are usually defined as temporary endeavours, with an identified beginning and end, undertaken to achieve specific goals or deliverables.
 As such, many working professionals are involved in planning or managing projects on a regular basis, even though their job title may not reflect that role.